MG40/sample-note-taking-app/02-container/README.md

 - `public/uploads`: This is where uploaded images will be stored.

-You can create them manually or use these commands from your project's root:
+If not, you can create them manually or use these commands from your project's root:

     mkdir -p views
     mkdir -p public/uploads